AnryYang/anryyang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an Assistant Professor in the Department of Computer Science at Hong Kong Baptist University.
+I am currently an Assistant Professor with the Department of Computer Science at Hong Kong Baptist University.
 I earned a Ph.D. in computer science from Nanyang Technological University, followed by a postdoctoral stint at the National University of Singapore.
 I am a recipient of the 2021 VLDB Best Research Paper Award and the 2022 SIGMOD Research Highlight Award.
 Broadly speaking, my research aims to develop efficient algorithms and systems for large-scale data management and analysis.
-I am also a member of [Database Research Group](https://www.comp.hkbu.edu.hk/~db/) at HKBU.
+I am also affiliated with [Database Research Group](https://www.comp.hkbu.edu.hk/~db/) at HKBU.

 <!-- > I have 2 Ph.D. openings starting in Fall 2023.
 Please send [me](mailto:renchi@hkbu.edu.hk) your CV and transcripts, if you are interested. -->
 <!-- > I am looking for Ph.D. students, research assistants, and visiting students.
 Please drop me an email, if you are interested. -->